cockroachdb/docs/src/current/v23.1/connection-pooling.md

 <section class="filter-content" markdown="1" data-scope="go">

-In this example, a Go application similar to the [basic pgx example](build-a-go-app-with-cockroachdb.html) uses the [pgxpool library](https://pkg.go.dev/github.com/jackc/pgx/v4/pgxpool) to create a connection pool on a CockroachDB cluster.
+In this example, a Go application similar to the [basic pgx example](build-a-go-app-with-cockroachdb.html) uses the [pgxpool library](https://pkg.go.dev/github.com/jackc/pgx/v4/pgxpool) to create a connection pool on a {{ site.data.products.dedicated }} CockroachDB cluster.
 The database is being run on 10 cores across the cluster.

 Using the connection pool formula above: